github/maven-plugins/README.md

 * description
   * Description visible on the repository download page
 * includes
-  * Sub-elements will be treated as patterns to include from the `{project.build.directory` as downloads
+  * Sub-elements will be treated as patterns to include from the `project.build.directory` as downloads
   * This element is optional and will default to create a download of the build's main artifact
 * excludes
-  * Sub-elements will be treated as patterns to exclude from the `{project.build.directory` as downloads
+  * Sub-elements will be treated as patterns to exclude from the `project.build.directory` as downloads
   * This element is optional and will default to create a download of the build's main artifact
 * includeAttached (github.downloads.includeAttached)
   * true | false (default: false)